chubaquelo/chubaquelo/README.md

 ### Hello there 👋 I'm Sergio Obolevich

-I'm a self taugth web developer with more than 10 years of experience in web developing and e-commerce as freelancer.<br>
+I'm a self taugth web developer with years of experience in web developing and e-commerce as freelancer.<br>
 I have experience using e-commerce platforms, CRM, ERP and wordpress, helping customers get their businesses online.

 #### I'm currently upgrading my programming skills with the [Microverse](https://www.microverse.org) program.